tats-faire/tats-faire/README.md

 ***
 ### About me
 - 🚀 Current focus: Expanding my tech stack, tackling projects, and exploring new challenges.
 - 💡 I am a trained peer-to-peer writing tutor with experience in a university writing center.
-I have helped students overcome difficulties in academic writing and created Open Educational Resources based on research.
-I enjoy helping others understand as well as learning from them.
+I have helped students overcome difficulties in academic writing and developed Open Educational Resources based on research.
+Learning from others as well as helping others understand are genuinely gratifying experiences for me.
 - 💫 I love translating things:
   - complex stuff into simple bits,
   - concepts from one professional discipline into the language of another,